Sonia-96/MyStudyNotes/Software Engineering/Software Engineering.md

    - virtual functions can be implemented in the base class

-   - Only virtual functions can be overriden by subclasses
+   - only virtual functions can be overriden by subclasses

    ```c++